How to Conduct An IT Asset Audit

 As the IT infrastructure of the typical company has grown, so has the need for regular information system audits.
-These audits examine whether a business’s IT controls protect company assets, ensure information accuracy and further the company’s business goals adequately and efficiently.
+These audits examine whether an organization’s IT controls protect company assets, ensure information accuracy and further the company’s business goals adequately and efficiently.
 For data centers, these audit processes are even more essential to operations.

 What Is an IT Asset Audit?